gumapacgrindale/my_final_lecture_project/README.md

 ☑️ No external libraries required.
 All programs run using Java SE (Standard Edition).

 ## 🙋‍♂️ About This Repository
-This compilation reflects my learning progress throughout the semester in **Computer Programming 2 using Java**.
+This compilation reflects my learning progress throughout the second semester in **Computer Programming 2 using Java**.
 It shows:
 * My ability to work with both console-based and graphical user interface applications
 * How I structure programs using methods, validation, arrays, loops, and OOP principles
 * How I document and organize code professionally using Markdown